Relationship quality: Outcomes of Friendship Quality in Adults

 Friendship quality has shown to be a predictor of psychological well-being, happiness, and life satisfaction.
 Individuals in high-quality friendships report reduced feelings of loneliness and depression.
 University students with friendships of high quality have reported better adjustment to campus life and general psychosocial adjustment to adulthood.

 Individuals who reported greater satisfaction with their friendship networks also reported feeling more satisfied with life, having higher quality relationships with romantic partners and family members, and greater psychological well-being.

-Relationship quality in family relationships
+In family relationships

 Measurements of relationship quality in family relationships sees a similar range of proposed methods and dimensions as romantic and friendship quality measurements.
 The number of questionnaires, indexes, and other scales used to assess children and their relationships is vast.
 Some researchers measure overall family quality, or the felt satisfaction with the family as a whole.
 Others have attempted to study relationship quality in the context of more specific familial ties, distinguishing between parent-child relationship quality and sibling-sibling relationship quality.

 One commonly used measure of assessing overall Family Quality is the Family Assessment Measure (FAM) developed by Skinner, Steinhauer, and Santa-Barbara in 1983.
 It consists of three general components that are meant to be completed by all members of a family.